 How to Serve it

-- Serve shawarma with flatbread such as barbari, sliced vegetables (cucumber, tomatoes, peppers, onions), tahini sauce (recipe notes below), hot sauce, pickles and tomato cucumber salad.
+- Serve shawarma with flatbread such as barbari, sliced vegetables (cucumber, tomatoes, peppers, onions), tahini sauce (recipe notes below), hot sauce, pickles and cucumber tomato and onion salad.

 - Any middle eastern rice or couscous dish.
-Some suggestions: Baghali Polo or Simple Couscous with Yogurt Shallot Dip.
+Some suggestions: baghali polo or Simple Couscous with mast-o musir.